-- 171. After completing the counting of the votes and establishing the successful Candidates, the Electoral Officer shall declare to be elected the Candidate or Candidates having the highest number of votes. - 172.
-Following the declaration of elected Candidates made pursuant to the preceding section, the Electoral Officer shall complete and sign an election report which shall contain: - a. the names of all Candidates; - b. the number of ballots cast for each; and - c. the number of rejected ballots. - 173.
-Within 4 days after completion of the counting of the votes, the Electoral Officer shall: - a. sign and post, in at least one conspicuous place on each reserve, the election report prepared in accordance with the preceding section; - b. mail a copy of the election report to every Elector of the Band who does not reside on the reserve; and - c. forward a copy of the election report to the Band Manager.
+181. After completing the counting of the votes and establishing the successful candidates, the electoral officer shall declare to be elected the candidates or candidates having the highest number of votes.

+- Following the declaration of elected candidates made pursuant to the preceding section, the electoral officer shall complete and sign an election report which shall contain: - a. the names of all candidates; - b. the number of ballots cast for each; and - the number of rejected ballots. - 183.
+Within 4 days after completion of the counting of the votes, the electoral officer shall: - a. sign and post, in at least one conspicuous place on the reserve, the election report prepared in accordance with the preceding section; - b. mail a copy of the election report to every elector of the band who does not reside on the reserve; and - c. forward a copy of the election report to the band administrator.